willUlisses/willUlisses/README.md

 - 👨‍🎓 i'm a 18 year old student from Brazil, who loves technology and programming.
 - 📚 My main focus is JAVA and backend development but i'm always studying new languages and other topics.
-- ✨ My english level is B2 and i'm working to improve it to a C1 level
+- ✨ My english level is B2.
+- 👨‍💻 I am chasing for my first oportunity to work with backend development!

 <div align="center">